Install Raspbian Buster Desktop in your Raspberry Pi (with optional Remote Desktop)

 We will create a connection configuration file under boot partition.

-Open your notepad and paste following lines:
+Open your notepad and paste the following lines:

 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev